 In 2016, we hosted two intensive workshops: Communication Fundamentals and Advanced Oral Communication.
 Those who completed Fundamentals developed a short talk that was shared via social media, and Advanced Oral participants created and delivered a 15-20 minute presentation in a community outreach event.
 In prior years, RELATE workshops have delivered comparable content in a single 8-10 week workshop, integrating similar video and community engagement presentations.

 These courses were intended for PhD students with a defined research project, postdocs, and early-career faculty in any Science, Technology, Engineering or Math discipline.
 Communication Fundamentals was hosted during the summer of 2016, workshop sessions were held Thursdays from 2:30pm to 5:50pm between June 9th and July 14th.
-Details about the 2018 series and future iterations of Communication Fundamentals, Advanced Oral Communication, and other workshops will be coming soon.
-(Here's a glimpse at the 2017 Workshop schedule and information about our upcoming 2018 workshop.)
+Details about the 2019 series and future iterations of Communication Fundamentals, Advanced Oral Communication, and other workshops will be coming soon.
+(Here's a glimpse at the schedule and information about our upcoming 2019 workshop.)

 Shorter RELATE Workshops